anattadesign/AnattaDesign-frontend-development-guidelines/README.md

 Grid System
 ------------------------------------------------

-We use [lost](https://github.com/peterramsing/lost) grid system and its already included in your library.
+We use [lost](https://github.com/peterramsing/lost) grid system and its already included in our library.

 <a name="mg"></a>Markup Guidelines
 ========================